asia-pacific-energy-research-centre/Energy-Model/Demand Models/Industry/README.md

-# Steel model
+# Steel Consumption model

 ## Contents
 This folder contains the code and data to run the steel model.

 ### code folder
-The code runs in the following order
+The code runs in the following order:

 #### 1.MakeTidy.py
 - Reshape steel consumption data in Tidy format.